 HOW do you ponder?
 Here are five tips for maximizing your benefits from every ayah:

 - Firstly: when you read an ayah, say to yourself, “this is Allah” – don’t say that you hear an imam reciting; these are Allah’s words, direct from Him.
 Then… think these words are directly addressing YOU.
-At the moment you read an ayah Allah (glorified and exalted be He) is watching you and how you REACT to His words!
+At the moment you read an ayah Allah is watching you and how you REACT to His words!
 So form a direct relationship between you and the ayat.

 - Secondly: whatever you read or hear, take the advice as “that advice is for ME.”
 Don’t take the ayat as, these are for hypocrites, disbelievers, idolaters, etc. You should look at what is in there for YOU.